 You’ll receive a personal feedback report from KPMG after the first assessment.
 If you do well, you’ll be invited to do a second online assessment.

-The second KPMG assessment will take approximately 30 minutes to complete, with a 3-day deadline.
+The second KPMG assessment is called Delivering Outcomes and will take approximately 30 minutes to complete, with a 3-day deadline.
 This test will take you through a fictional project related to your chosen career area.
 You’ll again have to detail your reactions to certain business scenarios.
 There are also written assignments.

 Two recent examples included: